Emeritus Professor James Bade

 Frieda Zieschank's Memoirs

-Prof. Bade supervised a number of senior German research students who were involved with the translation and annotation of Frieda Zieschank’s memoirs published in German in 1918 of her ten years in German Samoa 1906-1916, including the last years of German administration, and the New Zealand occupation of German Samoa at the beginning of World War I. The resulting volume is being edited by Dr Nicole Perry for the Germanica Pacifica series, to be published by Peter Lang, Frankfurt.
+Prof. Bade supervised a number of senior German research students who were involved with the translation and annotation of Frieda Zieschank’s memoirs published in German in 1918 of her ten years in German Samoa 1906-1916, including the last years of German administration, and the New Zealand occupation of German Samoa at the beginning of World War I. The resulting volume is being edited by Dr Nicole Perry for the Germanica Pacifica series, to be published by Peter Lang, Berlin.

 Prof. Bade has supervised 12 PhD theses and 29 MA theses and BA Honours dissertations, mainly concerned with German literature and the German connection with New Zealand and the Pacific.
 The latest thesis to be supervised by Prof. Bade was Kasia Cook’s thesis on the German Tongan diaspora, completed in April 2017, and nominated in 2018 for the Vice-Chancellor's Best Thesis Award.

 - Appointed Justice of the Peace for New Zealand, 6 February 2016